-Titchwell Marsh 20 minutes drive away.
+- 20 minutes drive away

 See hundreds of birds resting on the reserve as they migrate south from the Arctic.
 Look out for V-shaped squadrons of pink-footed geese arriving from Iceland and Greenland.
 As daylight hours shorten, enjoy the browns, golds and oranges of our autumnal landscapes.

-Castle Rising Castle, 15 minute drive away, is one of the most famous 12th Century castles in England.
+One of the most famous 12th Century castles in England.
 The stone keep, built in around 1140 AD, is amongst the finest surviving examples of its kind anywhere in the country and, together with the massive surrounding earthworks, ensures that Rising is a castle of national importance.
 In its time Rising has served as a hunting lodge, royal residence, and for a brief time in the 18th century even housed a mental patient.

-There have been fairground rides in and around Hunstanton since 1880.
-Hunstanton fairground, 11 minute drive away, is located on the seafront near the seal life centre.
+Located on the seafront near the seal life centre.
 There is a large range of rides for both children and adults, with traditional rides and one-off rides, you wouldn't always see in a park of this size.
 Perfect for a family day out, or an evening of thrill-seeking.